The People's Palace: Brick by brick

 Learn about the rich history and architecture of the Morecambe Winter Gardens building.

-The People's Palace podcast series tells the story of how Morecambe's historic and iconic Winter Gardens building was saved from wreck and ruin.
-The series explores the rich history and architecture of the building; the amazing people helping to run, maintain and restore venue; and what the future holds for the space.
+The series explores the rich history and architecture of the building; the amazing people helping to run, maintain and restore the venue; and what the future holds for the space.

-In this episode we take a deep dive into the fascinating history of Morecambe Winter Gardens with Professor Vanessa Toulmin, Historian of Popular Entertainment and Chair of the Morecambe Winter Gardens Preservation Trust.
+In this episode we hear from Professor Vanessa Toulmin who has drawn on extensive research extending over two decades on seaside cultural ecology and practice-led research on seaside regeneration and conservation to draw on the venue’s history to lead sympathetic restoration and regeneration.
 We also look at the building's impressive architecture and talk to some of the talented craftspeople breathing life back into the Winter Gardens.

 About the Winter Gardens